Bing1002/bing1002.github.io/_pages/about.md

 Recent updates:
 ------
+- 10/11/2020, The paper **Temporally Consistent Geo-Localization through Map Learning** is accepted in 2020 ICPR conference.
 - 03/30/2020, The paper **Learning Maps for Object Localization using Visual-Inertial Odometry** is accepted in 2020 XXIV ISPRS Congress
 - 12/06/2019, 2019 6th Annual Conf. on Computational Science & Computational Intelligence in Las Vegas, Nevada.
 - 11/18/2019, 2019 ANS Winter Meeting in Washington DC.